ViktorJp/vpnmgr/README.md

 ```

 ## Usage
+nvpnmgr adds a tab to the WebUI in the VPN area.

-To launch the nvpnmgr menu after installation, use:
+Otherwise, to launch the nvpnmgr menu, use:
 ```sh
 nvpnmgr
 ```